2018 Arctic Winter Games

 The Arctic Winter Games is the world's largest multisport and cultural event for young people of the Arctic.
 The Games is an international biennial celebration of circumpolar sports and culture held for a week, each time with a different nation or region as the host.
 AWG celebrates sports, social interaction and culture.
 The Games contributes to creating an awareness on cultural diversity, and develops athletes to participate in the competitions with the focus on fair play.
 The Games binds the Arctic countries together and includes traditional games such as Arctic sports and Dené games.

 Around 1,400 athletes from nine teams participated in the games.
 Around 4,000 people in total took part in the Arctic Winter Games, including all competitors and participants in sports and cultural events.

 Organization

 The 2018 Arctic Winter Games were set in Hay River and Fort Smith.
 Todd Shafer was chosen as general manager of the host society and Greg Rowe as president.

 Marketing

 2018's mascot was a Snowy owl named "Kechi".
 Out of 80 different suggestions for the design of the mascot competition, the snowy owl won and was appointed by the steering committee.

 Participants

 Nine contingents participated in the 2018 Arctic Winter Games.
-The amount of athletes sent by each contingent is shown in parenthesis in the list below.
+The number of athletes sent by each contingent is shown in parentheses in the list below.